How to Play Classic Concentration

 Select Another Numbered Square: After revealing the first square, the player would choose a different number on the board.
 If they picked a number that hid the same prize as the first square, that prize was added to their prize list.
 It’s like a classic memory game.
 The winner of the round would win all the prizes they had accumulated.

 Reveal the Rebus Puzzle: Things became intense once several squares had been cleared.
 With more of the rebus puzzle exposed, each player needed to work quickly to figure out the puzzle’s meaning.
+They'd have to find words that fit the images.
 They also needed to do so while continuing to clear the remaining squares.

 Solve the Rebus Puzzle to Win: Eventually, one of the players would be able to see enough of the puzzle to solve it.
 The show’s host, Alex Trebek, would declare them the winner and move them on to the Bonus Game.